Lizz064/plp-python-assignment-5/Readme.md

 # PLP Python Assignment 5

-This repository contains solutions for PLP Python Assignment 5**.
+This repository contains solutions for PLP Python Assignment 5.
-The assignment focuses on Object-Oriented Programming (OOP) concepts** in Python.
+The assignment focuses on Object-Oriented Programming (OOP) concepts in Python.

  Activities